Masters Golf Betting Guide

 Information About The Masters: Dates, Schedule And More

-When Is The Masters Tournament Played In 2016?
-Practice rounds are to be held April 4th-6th, and the official tournament will begin on April 6th, 2016 and continue through Sunday, April 10th.
+When Is The Masters Tournament Played In 2019?
+The 2019 Masters Tournament is set to run from August 11-14.
+There is a $11 million purse up for grabs as well as the coveted green jacket.
+You can find more information at the official Master's website.
 Here is the website address for the Masters golf tournament which contains pretty much everything you would need or want to know about the tournament including specific schedules.

 Where Is The Masters Played?
-The masters is always played in Augusta GA.
-Here is the official link for Augusta Masters tournament.
+The Masters Tournament is always played in Augusta GA.

 Who Won The Masters In 2015?
 Jordan Spieth won in 2015.
 It was his first major win and naturally his first green jacket.
 We expect big things out of Jordan in the future.
 He led the 2015 tournament from start to finish and was the first player to ever reach 19 under par, although his birdie on 18 tied him with Tiger Woods finish in 1997.